hassenhamdi/HyDRA/README.md

 ---

+## Announcement:
+- New release more powerful overhaul  :  for full changelog check [Changelog.md](./docs/changlogs.md)

 ## 🎬 Project Demo

 See HyDRA in action!
 This video showcases the iterative reasoning process, the dynamic TUI, and the agent's ability to learn and adapt.